pavankalyan9233/gral/gral/design/GraphAnalyticsEngine.md

 The computation-id identifies this particular computation.

-If the graph number is not found, we return 404 and an error body as described above.
+If the graph id is not found, we return 404 and an error body as described above.

 Note that computation IDs are not per graph but global!